Wyntuition/spotify-api-python/README.md

 If you don't have one, you can get a client id and secret key from Spotify through their [registration process](https://developer.spotify.com/my-applications/) for access to the API calls.

-Create a file in your source root called `.env` and paste in the below with the real values:
+Set your environment variables with the values.
+One way would be to put them in a .env file and run `source .env`:

 ```bash
 export SPOTIPY_CLIENT_ID='your-spotify-client-id'